 Pick a time that is quiet and when you won’t necessarily get interrupted, this is an activity just for you!

-- Write down what you’re grateful for… writing it down will cement things and will force you take a break and acknowledge these things properly.
+- Start by writing down what you’re grateful for… writing it down will cement things and will help encourage the thought process initially.
+Writing it down will force you take a break and acknowledge these things properly.
 What you write can be just for you, it doesn’t need to be publicly shared.

-If it helps buy a nice hard covered note book and pen to write with… make it s ritual!
+If it helps buy a nice hard covered note book and pen to write with… make it a ritual!

 - Start small… you don’t need to leap straight to every day.
-Start small with weekly.
+Start small with weekly if it’s easier.

 - Practice acknowledging things your grateful for throughout the day, you needn’t write them down… just take a moment to acknowledge to yourself.
 If you’re feeling really crazy, practice out loud in conversation with friends and family, there’s a strange power from saying out loud “I’m grateful for…“